ankitects/anki-manual/src/stats.md

 **Card Retrievability**\
 Only shown if FSRS is enabled.
 "Retrievability" is synonymous with "probability of recall".

-Estimated total knowledge is the number of cards the user is expected to know today, calculated by multiplying average retrievability by the number of cards that have been reviewed at least once.
+Estimated total knowledge is the total number of cards you are likely to currently remember, calculated by multiplying average retrievability by the number of cards that have been reviewed at least once.